The Lord of the Rings: The Return of the King: Score

-The music was composed by Howard Shore, who previously composed the first two parts of the trilogy.
-Shore watched the assembly cut of the film, and had to write seven minutes of music per day to keep up with the schedule.
+The music, as for the rest of the trilogy, was composed by Shore.
+He watched the assembly cut of the film, and had to write seven minutes of music per day to keep up with the schedule.
 The score sees the full introduction of the Gondor theme, originally heard during Boromir's speeches at the Council of Elrond in The Fellowship of the Ring and at Osgiliath in The Two Towers' Extended Edition.
 Shore also used the Gondor theme with the new ascending coda (which is unique to this film) in his score for the trailer of the film.

 The score features the London Philharmonic Orchestra, London Voices, the London Oratory School Schola and featured vocal soloists.
 The score is the most expansive of the three: scoring effectively the entire movie length, not including additional music written for the trailer and various alternate versions released to the public.
 It also uses the biggest forces in the series: sections of the score call for two sets of timpani, eight trumpets (and possibly a similar increase in the size of the horn, trombone and tuba section, as well), 85 singers in the mixed choir with additional players for all-male and all-female sections, over fifty in the boy choir and many instrumentalist "bands" playing Celtic and eastern instruments such as tin whistle or pan flute, on stage or off of it.
 One piece of music required an instrument invented and crafted especially for the film: a fiddle with four pairs of strings instead of single strings.

 Actors Billy Boyd, Viggo Mortensen and Liv Tyler also contributed to the film's music.
 Boyd sings on screen as Faramir charges towards Osgiliath, Mortensen sings on screen as he is crowned King, and in the Extended Edition Tyler sings as Aragorn heals Éowyn.

-Renée Fleming, Ben Del Maestro, Sissel Kyrkjebø and James Galway also contribute to the soundtrack as featured soloists.
-Fleming sings as Arwen has a vision of her son and when Gollum recovers the One Ring.
+Renée Fleming, Ben Del Maestro, Sissel Kyrkjebø and James Galway contribute to the soundtrack as featured soloists.
+Fleming sings as Arwen has a vision of her son, and when Gollum recovers the One Ring.
 Del Maestro sings when Gandalf lights his staff to save fleeing Gondorian soldiers from Osgiliath as the Nazgûl attack and as the eagles arrive at the Black Gates.
 Galway plays the flute and whistle as Frodo and Sam climb Mount Doom and as they return to the shire.
 Sissel sings "Asea Aranion", which was originally meant to score the Houses of Healing scene.
 The end title song, "Into the West", was composed by Shore with lyrics by Fran Walsh.
 Annie Lennox (formerly of Eurythmics) performed it and also received songwriting credit.
 The song was partially inspired by the premature death from cancer of a young New Zealand filmmaker named Cameron Duncan who had befriended Peter Jackson.